lauralifts/loadmgt-workshop/circuitbreaking/demo-prios/README.md

 Now let's try to make some high priority requests.
 [100 qps of high priority requests](http://localhost:9095/config?hipri=true&http_rate=100&http_max_parallelism=100).

 We should see the hipri requests largely succeeding and more of the default priority requests being loadshed, as the default pririty circuit breaker opens.

-TODO make this clearer in the stats
-TODO fix the connections piling up issue?